OpenRad/PyRadmon/README.md

 # -*- mode: text; fill-column: 75; coding: utf-8-unix; encoding: utf-8 -*-

-A refactor of PyRadmon from radmon.org
+A refactor of PyRadmon from http://sourceforge.net/projects/pyradmon-reborn/ to upload Geiger counter data to radmon.org; our thanks to the Auseklis Corporation of Richmond, Virginia for their great code.

 This is a refactor of PyRadmon.py from radmon.org to make it more Pythonic.
-The functionality of the code should be about the same, but the config file has been extended to allow better tuning if the audio functionality. pyaudio can be tricky to get right, and you may have more than one sound systems on a machine.
+The functionality of the code should be about the same, but the config file has been extended to allow better tuning of the audio functionality. pyaudio can be tricky to get right, and you may have more than one sound card or audio systems on a machine.
+There have been no changes to the non-audio classes, expect a couple of minor bugfixes.

 The code has been extended with command-line arguments, including a --config option, so you can easily use different config files for